ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is the unique immutable identifier representing the application layer context of a single unidirectional transfer.
 The method to generate the transfer-context ID is outside the scope of the current document.

 The transfer-context may be a complex data structure that contains all information related to a SATP execution instance.
 Examples of information contained in a transfer-context may include identifiers of sessions, gateways, networks or assets related to the specific SATP execution instance.
 The sender gateway provides this value to the receiver gateway.

+The default format of the transfer context identifier is JSON, with base64 encoding.

-Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
+The mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
 Specifically, these are expected to be negated prior to the establishment of the SAT protocol and are out of scope for this document.

 ### Session ID: